WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 **Q -** Won't a VPN bypass the DNS and revoke my apps?

-**A -** You shouldn't be, based on the settings used, I do not recommend using a VPN at all.
-If you do need to use a VPN, I will make a guide
+**A -** You shouldn't be, based on the settings used, I still do not recommend using a VPN at all.
+If you need to use a VPN, Look here

 ---